Legal Kentucky Derby Betting

 - Gate 20: 5.9%

-Technically, while there is only one Kentucky Derby each year, 2020 will have seen two.
+Technically, while there is only one Kentucky Derby each year, 2020 saw two.
 Kind of.

 This simulated horse race pitted all 13 historical Triple Crown winners against one another in the virtual Derby, with random number generation (RNG) software producing a winner among the world’s most famous horses of history.